Prado Museum in Madrid Tickets and Tours

 Behind it, up the stairs, you have the fabulous church of San Jerónimo el Real; the views of it from the museum are breathtaking.
 When you finish your visit you can walk to Cibeles and from there go down to the center by Gran Via towards the Metropolitan building, one of the most emblematic buildings in Madrid.

 Very close to the Prado is also the Reina Sofia Museum, highly recommended for art lovers.
-I leave you here the practical guide to organize your visit to the Reina Sofia: Museum Madrid Reina Sofia Tickets.
+I leave you here the practical guide to organize your visit to the Reina Sofia: Reina Sofia Museum in Madrid Tickets and Tours.

 If you visit the Prado Museum with children there is an audio guide with video adapted for them and that will make them approach the art in a fun way.